jappeace/jappeaceApplication/content/pragmatic-haskell-simple-servant.md

 This line defines the UserAPI type, which will serve as the REST endpoint.
 The image at the beginning of the post was about this line.
-Perhaps reading it as a sentence will give us some insight, without worrying about how it fits together just now:
+Perhaps reading it as a sentence will give us some insight, without worrying about how it fits together:
 It's a Get request, mounted below `/user`, returning something JSON and of shape/type User.
 Conveniently what a `User` is will be discussed in the next section.